-One of the best beaches in Abu Dhabi with a wide stripe of white sand beach.
-The amazing beauty of white sand with blue waters and shore grass makes it very unique beach in UAE.
-To protect natural habitat raised wooden boardwalks are made for approaching the beach.
-The pristine white sands stretching out along the roaring waves of the Persian Gulf, it becomes the most desirable place for beach lovers.
-A perfect place to relax, unwind away from city life and get perfect sunshine.
+One of the best beaches in Abu Dhabi, with a wide stripe of white sand beach.
+The beautiful white sand with blue waters and shore grass makes it a unique beach in UAE.
+To protect natural habitat, raised wooden boardwalks are made for approaching the coast.
+The pristine white sands stretching out along the roaring waves of the Persian Gulf become the most desirable place for beach lovers.
+A perfect place to relax, unwind away from city life and get ideal sunshine.

 TIP – Changing facilities and chair rentals are available.

 ENTRANCE – Adults can enter the beach for AED 25.
 Children are granted entry for AED 15.
 Opens from 08:00 am to sunset.
 The beach is open throughout the week.

 Things to do at Saadiyat Public Beach –

 - Beach yoga classes

 - Eco-friendly watersports activities such as windsurfing and sailing, with attentive staff.